 The loving push is a book by best-selling author, autism advocate, and animal science professor Dr. Temple Grandin and psychologist and autism specialist Dr. Debra Moore.
 They spell out what steps you can take to restore your child’s hope and motivation, and what you must avoid.

 Temple Grandin is not everyone’s cup to tea but she has a big following.
 See also Get your butts out of the house …

-The Interactive Autistic Network was a research based initiative from 2006 – 2019.
+The Interactive Autistic Network in the USA was a research based initiative from 2006 – 2019.
 They produced Autism in the Teen Years: What to Expect, How to Help.
 Click icon to browse.
 The interactive autism network link autism community and research.
 A couple of quotes:

 - The teens are not getting more noncompliant because their autism is getting worse.
 It’s because they’re teenagers.

 - Teens say actually the hardest part is not having friends.